selimslab/selimslab.github.io/_posts/tech/learning/2020-5-29-begin-to-code.md

 ---
 layout: post
-title:  A fun way to learn programming
+title:  A short action-plan to learn programming in a few months
 tags: learning
 category: tech